carmalou/nerdy-girls-twitterbot/README.md

 # nerdy-girls-twitterbot

 * GitHub stores code, and it can be used for static websites.
-* Heroku supports executable code. https://www.heroku.com/
+* Heroku supports executable code and can automatically deploy to GitHub. https://www.heroku.com/
-* Twit is a wrapper around Twitter's API. https://github.com/ttezel/twit We might just use the Twitter API.
+* Twit is a wrapper around Twitter's API. https://github.com/ttezel/twit
 * Codecademy has a great scratchpad for Javascript code: http://labs.codecademy.com/#:workspace
-* Sourcetree is an alternative to using the command line with Git: https://www.sourcetreeapp.com/
+* SourceTree is an alternative to using the command line with Git: https://www.sourcetreeapp.com/
 * Promises ensure that code is executed in a certain order.
 * Meetup has an API that we could use to post events: http://www.meetup.com/meetup_api/
 * An API allows you to access a third-party system: https://en.wikipedia.org/wiki/Application_programming_interface